Cloud Runtime Protection Overview for Modern Application Security Practices

 • Data encryption and logging

-Cloud runtime protection helps organizations maintain compliance management by providing visibility into system activities and generating audit logs for regulatory reporting.
+Cloud runtime protection supports compliance by providing system visibility and generating audit logs for reporting.

 Tools and Resources for Cloud Runtime Protection